Jorge M. Pérez: Career

 Pérez began his career as an Economic Development Director with the city of Miami.

 In 1979, Pérez founded The Related Group in partnership with New York real estate developer Stephen M. Ross, initially focused on building and operating low-income, multi-family apartments in Miami.
 By the mid-1980s, the company had become the largest affordable housing builder in Florida.

 Pérez later expanded into rental apartments and high-rise condo developments in the southern United States.
 Pérez has developed or owned 50 condo towers in South Florida, Fort Myers, and Las Vegas.
-During his career, he has developed or managed more than 90,000 residential units, primarily in South Florida.
+During his career, he has built a $40 billion development portfolio with more than 120,000 residential units, primarily in South Florida.
+Half of his business comes from selling luxury units while the other 50 percent comes from rental apartments and affordable housing.
+He also has built luxury condos and rental apartments in Arizona, Georgia, and North Carolina while also developing projects in Brazil and Mexico.
 His projects have featured designs by architects and designers such as Philippe Starck, Cesar Pelli, and Rem Koolhaas.

 According to the Hispanic Business 500, the Related Group had $2.1 billion in revenue in 2004.

 Pérez has been a long-time member and supporter of the Democratic Party.
 Among his political activities, he participated in the Democratic Party's fundraising, advised former U.S. president Bill Clinton on Cuba, and contributed to the fundraising campaigns of two Democratic Party presidential candidates: Hillary Clinton and Barack Obama.